MCUdude/MightyCore/README.md

 #MightyCore
 An Arduino core for large, breadboard friendly AVRs, all running [Optiboot 6](https://github.com/Optiboot/optiboot).
 Major libraries such as SD, Servo, SPI and Wire are modified to work with this core.
 Still, a large amount of third-party libraries often works without any modifications.
 <br/> <br/>
-This core requires at least Arduino IDE v1.6, where v1.6.5+ is recommended. <b>Please don't update to IDE v1.6.10 just yet, as there's still some issues to resolve.</b>
+This core requires at least Arduino IDE v1.6, where v1.6.11+ is recommended.
 <br/>
 An Arduino forum post for this particular core are located [here](http://forum.arduino.cc/index.php?topic=379427.0).
 <br/> <br/>